tuengominh/tuengominh.github.io/_assignments/week-02-computer-aided-design.md

 <h2>3D Design</h2>
 <h5>Previous experience with 3Ds Max</h5>
 <p>I only had a very <strong>BRIEF</strong> introduction about creating standard primitives with <a href="https://www.autodesk.com/products/3ds-max/overview">3Ds Max</a> when I went to college, and it has been almost 10 years.
-Below is one of my previous models designed in 3Ds Max.</p>
+Below is one of my previous low-poly models designed in 3Ds Max:</p>
 <div class="sketchfab-embed-wrapper text-center">
     <iframe title="A 3D model" width="640" height="480" src="https://sketchfab.com/models/83082e9022044550a2ba6207adaf420b/embed" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>